truemagic-coder/solana-agent/README.md

 - X (Twitter) search using Grok
 - Conversational fact search powered by Zep
 - Conversational message history using MongoDB (on-prem or hosted)
+- Knowledge Base using Pinecone with reranking by Cohere - available globally or for each user
 - Comprehensive reasoning combining multiple data sources

 ## Why Choose Solana Agent Over LangChain?